Sai Nam Peung: Identity and historicity

 The Northern Chronicle places the episode concerning Sai Nam Peung and his son, Dhammikaraja, immediately after that relating to Narai I and Phra Chao Luang of Ayodhya.
 On this basis, Thai historians have traditionally identified the pair as monarchs of Ayodhya, assigning their reigns to 1111–1165 and 1165–1205, respectively.
 This interpretation, however, becomes difficult to sustain when compared with other historical sources that describe events occurring before the relocation of Uthong II from the Kingdom of Phrip Phri to a new settlement—later known as Ayodhya—in 1205.

 According to the same chronicle, before this relocation—which was reportedly prompted by an outbreak of plague—Ayodhya had been ruled by Phraya Kraek (r.
 937–996; ruled from Phraek Si Racha) and subsequently by three other local rulers.
 (Note: Following the reign of Phraya Kraek or Sindhob Amarin at Phraek Si Racha, the Ayutthaya Testimonies records that the Xian monarch Srisimha (r.
 1040–1075) transferred his seat of authority from Phetchaburi to Phraek Si Racha.
 He was succeeded by three further rulers—Surindrarāja, Sūryavaṃśa, and Anurāja, the last of whom is identified as the father of Pra Poa Noome Thele Seri.)
 The final ruler of this line is described as having died without a male heir.
 In the resulting interregnum, two influential mercantile families, led by Chodakaśreṣṭhin (โชดกเศรษฐี) and Kālaśreṣṭhin (กาลเศรษฐี), assumed a decisive political role.
 They are credited with arranging the marriage between Uthong II—identified in this narrative as the son of Chodakaśreṣṭhin—and the daughter of the last indigenous ruler, thereby enabling his elevation to kingship.

 Other traditions, however, offer a conflicting genealogy.
 The Ayutthaya Testimonies and the Chronicle of Nakhon Si Thammarat portray Uthong II as the son of a Xian ruler named Pra Poa Noome Thele Seri, who is said to have accumulated wealth through maritime trade with China.
-Within this alternative framework, Chodakaśreṣṭhin may plausibly correspond to Pra Poa Noome Thele Seri, suggesting that later historiography may have merged mercantile and dynastic identities.
+Within this alternative framework, Chodakaśreṣṭhin may plausibly correspond to Pra Poa Noome Thele Seri.